bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

 4. Click **Add Package**.
 A new pop-up will appear prompting you to link the SDK's products to your app.
 5. Ensure the library is checked and click **Add** to confirm the SDK addition (there will only ever be one library).
 Note that this will automatically add any transitive dependencies.

-When using generated SDKs sourced from the read-only Git server with Xcode, only use the **Branch** dependency rule providing the **main** branch, or the **Exact Version** dependency rule, providing the SemVer, as the ranging rules will not function.Note: Since Buf lazily produces a separate Git URL for each version of an SDK upon first request, Xcode's auto-update functionality doesn't work with these generated SDKs.To update an SDK, navigate to the module's **SDKs** tab and get a new link for a new version.
+When using generated SDKs sourced from the read-only Git server with Xcode, only use the **Branch** dependency rule providing the **main** branch, or the **Exact Version** dependency rule, providing the SemVer, as the ranging rules will not function.

+Note: Since Buf lazily produces a separate Git URL for each version of an SDK upon first request, Xcode's auto-update functionality doesn't work with these generated SDKs.

+To update an SDK, navigate to the module's **SDKs** tab and get a new link for a new version.
 Then manually update the dependency by replacing the existing SDK with the SDK sourced from the new link.

 == Swift Package Manager

-To find the references for your BSR module to use with Swift Package Manager, go to the module's **SDKs** page, which you can find at `https://buf.build/ORGANIZATION/REPOSITORY/sdks`.Ensure you have the **Swift** language and the **SPM** tab selected.
+To find the references for your BSR module to use with Swift Package Manager, go to the module's **SDKs** page, which you can find at `https://buf.build/ORGANIZATION/REPOSITORY/sdks`.

+Ensure you have the **Swift** language and the **SPM** tab selected.

 #### Setup